The Jolly Boys' Outing: Synopsis

 As the credits roll, a recap of the events in Margate is played along to the song "Margate" by Chas & Dave.

 Episode cast

 Production

-The episode was filmed on location in Margate, Dreamland and Dumpton market, which later became a Wyevale Garden centre.
-The exterior police station shot is the now closed Broadstairs Police Station.
+Filming of the episode started in May 1989 over three weeks at locations in Margate, Dreamland and Dumpton market, which later became a Wyevale Garden Centre.
+The exterior police station shot is the now closed Broadstairs police station.
 The pit stop at the Roman Galley pub on the way to Margate was on the A299 at the Brook Lane turn off to Reculver, which is now a private residence.
 Cassandra's flat exterior shot was at Richard Court, Lower Northdown Ave, Cliftonville.
 The hotel exteriors were filmed at Dalby Square, Cliftonville.
 The exploding coach scene was at the car parks near the old aquarium in Cliftonville, which is now Bethesda Medical surgery, Palm Bay Ave.